Salomon MTN Pure

 What We Don’t

 - Although the binding permits walking in ski mode, this system doesn’t seem sustainable, and can result in the heel accidentally clicking into ski mode.

 - There are no adjustable DIN settings, only three predetermined release values.

 - The heel pins can be difficult to rotate back to ski mode with a pole.

 - Snow builds up easily on the heel piece, although this is a common issue with most tech bindings.

 Fusing the ease of touring with the safety and confidence you get with an alpine binding is Salomon's innovative S/Lab Shift MNC.
 The Shift’s toe piece is the highlight of the design and features two modes: a tech setting with pins for uphill travel and ski mode which functions like a standard alpine binding.
 This impressive versatility is a breakthrough of sorts in the market, as the Salomon tours like a pin binding but allows you to ski as hard as you want on-piste.
 Downsides?
-At 3 pounds 13 ounces and with climbing aids at only two and 10 degrees, the Shift won’t be hauled up the skin track as easily as the MTN.
-But the Shift's added safety, utility, and innovation makes it our favorite backcountry binding currently on the market.
+At 3 pounds 14.4 ounces and with climbing aids at only two and 10 degrees, the Shift won’t be hauled up the skin track as easily as the MTN.
+But the Shift's added safety, utility, and innovation make it our favorite hybrid resort/backcountry design currently on the market.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!